tylerlong/shared-worker-real-dummy-demo/README.md

 If there are multiple tabs/windows of this web application, only one of them is a real app, all other tabs/windows are dummy apps.

-The real app will sync its state to all salves apps so that all tabs/windows are in sync.
+The real app will sync its state to all dummy apps so that all tabs/windows are in sync.

 When user performs an action on a dummy app, it will send a message to the real app, and real app will perform the action instead.
 And update state will be synced to all dummy apps.